-I can also easily create a new list.
-Say: a list of books that I want for my birthday, or books that are on loan, or books that are signed by the author etc. I just add one new list to my table, and the list will be available in the backend and presented in the frontend.
+I can also easily create new lists.
+Say: a list of books that I want for my birthday, or books that are on loan, or books that are signed by the author etc. I just add one new list to my table, and the list will be instantly available in the backend and presented in the frontend.

 In the frontend the action log states and the different lists are grouped together under the Collections card.
 As stated the first 4 collections are populated from the log, and a book always has a last state.
 The others are just lists.

 I can create or delete as many lists as I’d like, and it won’t affect the book log.
-So I can now organize my book collection far better than I could physically (a book can only have one spot on your physical shelf).
+This way I can organize my book collection far better than I could physically (a book can only have one spot on your physical shelf).

 Adding books with the Bol.com API

-This is where the magic happens.
+This is where the magic happens!
 Bol.com — a large Dutch book retailer — has a very easy API you can use to query their book database.
-I use this to search and add books to my collection.
-So with one click I can get most book details: title, ISBN (=EAN), image, description etc. And I can pull them all into my own database.
-Including the image, which I copy and store locally.
+I use it to search and add books to my collection.
+With one click I can get most book details: title, ISBN (=EAN), image, description etc. And I can pull them all into my own database.
+Including the image, which I then copy and store locally.
 Like this: